tashibhutan/tashibhutan/README.md

-Hi 👋 My name is Tashi Dhendup
+Hi there👋
 ==============================

-I'm currently pursuing my PhD at the School of the Environment, University of Queensland, in Australia.
-Coming from Bhutan, where I spent over a decade working with the Department of Forests and Park Services, I've developed a strong commitment to the research and conservation of threatened species.
+My name is Tashi Dhendup, and I'm pursuing my PhD at the School of the Environment, University of Queensland, in Australia.
+At UQ, I am part of the Ecological Cascades Lab.

+I come from Bhutan, where I spent over a decade working with the Department of Forests and Park Services.
+I've developed a strong commitment to the research and conservation of threatened species.
 I have extensive experience using tools like camera traps and conservation genetics.

 * 🌍  I'm based in Brisbane, Australia
 * 🖥️  See my portfolio at [Google Scholar](http://scholar.google.com/citations?hl=en&view_op=list_works&gmla=AIfU4H6verxJHDXyBgc-ihmRxEpwNGAotJgGGVA2sS4Sw0_8tpeFr0mdv-rxtiyVW3FFDHzxC2iL7atu5rZdOg&user=f2IhgjEAAAAJ)